NOC-OI/sql-ecology-lesson/episodes/01-sql-basic-queries.md

 ```
 We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability, and is good style.

-You can type a new query in the box below the results, or click the **SQL command** button again to clear the previous output and start fresh.

 If we want to select a single column, we can type the column name instead of the wildcard \*.